aristanetworks/ansible-cvp/ansible_collections/arista/cvp/roles/configlets_sync/README.md

 ## Tested Platforms

-Any version of Cloudvision supported by current `arista.cvp` collection.
+Any version of CloudVision supported by current `arista.cvp` collection.

 ## Role Variables